-Considered one of the best snow and ice routes in the US, the North Ridge is a must do for climbers seeking a true alpine climbing experience on a big mountain.
+Considered one of the best snow and ice routes in the US, the North Ridge of Mt.
+Baker is a must do for climbers seeking a true alpine climbing experience on a big mountain.

 Mt.
 Baker’s North Ridge is sometimes compared to Mt Rainier’s Liberty Ridge, scaled down slightly, more accessible, and “in” condition for a longer season.

 We guide the North Ridge at a 2:1 ratio.

 We meet at the Glacier Public Service center in Glacier, WA for introductions and a gear check.
 After securing our permits we drive up to the Heliotrope Ridge Trailhead where our approach begins.

 The approach takes us through old growth forest, sub-alpine transitional zones, and up onto glacial moraines.
 Here we’ll place our camp next to the Coleman Glacier, at around 6,000’.